T9Tuco/home-page/README.md

 - **Responsive Design**: Looks great on both desktop and mobile devices
 - **Interactive UI**: Smooth animations and transitions for a modern feel
-- **Customizable Theme**: Users can change primary colors and background
-- **Sound Effects**: Toggle-able click sounds for an immersive experience
 - **Project Showcase**: Highlighting key projects with brief descriptions

 ## 🛠️ Technologies Used